cdhowe/JT-Mapper/README.md

 5. Categorize the label for the call by whether the transmission occurred within the last minute and whether it contained our call or a CQ.

 Much of the complexity of the program comes from trying to properly scale the map to include all the stations heard while not plotting too much.

+## Modification for Linux
+To run `JT-Mapper` on Linux, you must modify the `new_window` function at the top of the file.
+Simply comment out the line that begins with `quartz` and replace it with the currently commented line that starts with `x11`.
+The change is necessary because of the different R functions used in the two operating systems create a new window for the map.

 ## Issues, Bugs, and Challenges
 I wrote this program to satisfy my own JT65 and JT9 operating interests and needs.
 As such, it is very much a work in progress and has many shortcomings.
 To prevent others from being surprised, here's a quick rundown of things that the program doesn't do well: